 – Deputy Marshall, Sam Gerard – The Fugitive

 In the above quote, Deputy Gerard is colorfully describing a basic radius search.
-The most advanced business mapping software products will include this powerful data analysis tool – the radius search – in their array of features.
+The most advanced radius mapping software products will include this powerful data analysis tool – the radius search – in their array of features.
 Distance radius mapping is applied to business and public safety situations all across the nation, everyday.
 Let’s explore this circular application of business mapping software.